clinejc/cookiecutter-data-science/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+├── notebooks          <- Jupyter (and R) notebooks.
+Naming con///vention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
+├── packrat            <- Reproducible package management for R │   ├── packrat.lock   <- The R requirements file for reproducing the analysis environment (see │   │                     requirements.txt, for Python requirements).
+│   └── packrat.opts   <- Project options for Packrat
+|
+├── R                  <- R package
+|
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.